 Cover and keep in the refrigerator until ready to serve.

 If you need your potato chips.
 Satisfy that salty craving with roasted seaweed instead.
 Not only does it take longer to eat, but it's also lower in sodium and calories.
-SeaSnax even has Grab & Go packs that are only 15 calories!
+SeaSnax makes a great Grab & Go pack that's only 15 calories for the whole package!
 You're less likely to go back for seconds if you're eating pre-portioned servings.
 Toss a few packs on your coffee table for your guests to enjoy, too.
-I also love their new STIX - 50 calories for the whole bag!
+I also love their Chomperz and STIX.

 Give your kale salad a kick.
 If the Oscars were about food, kale would win the superfood award.
 Besides being a great source of antioxidants, it's rich in fiber and can reduce your risk for heart disease.
 Sounds like a winner to me!
 Try my personal favorite recipe: Use kitchen scissors to cut the leaves off of the stems of two heads of kale.
 For the dressing, squeeze the juice from four lemons, mix salt and pepper to taste and two tablespoons of olive oil.
 Whisk dressing and drizzle over kale.
 Top with two tablespoons of parmesan cheese.
 Dress the salad 30 minutes before serving it (excluding the cheese) to really bring out the flavor.

 Complete with a sweet treat.
 A party wouldn't be a party without something sweet.
-If you love peanut butter and chocolate (who doesn't?!), I have the perfect, slimming treat for you.
-Justin's Peanut Butter Balls will hit the spot.
+If you love peanut butter and chocolate (who doesn't?!), I have the perfect, slimming treat for you - Peanut Butter Balls will hit the spot.

 Here's how: In a large bowl, combine 2 cups Justin's Classic Peanut Butter, 1/3 cup maple syrup, 1/4 cup coconut flour and 1/2 teaspoon salt.
 Mix well.
 Add 2/3 cup gluten-free granola and stir until combined.
 Form into bite sized balls and set aside.
 In a double boiler, melt 6 Justin’s Dark Chocolate Peanut Butter Cups over low heat, stirring frequently.
 Using a fork, dip each peanut butter ball in the melted chocolate and place on a baking sheet lined with parchment paper.
 Freeze the balls for 20 minutes or until chocolate is set.